evnlme/evnlme.github.io/lists.md

 permalink: /lists
 ---

 List of stuff I have or had an interest in.
+(Interest does not mean endorsement.)

 ## Informative writing